 Seattle Aquarium Parking

 Located at the vibrant Elliott Bay waterfront, the Seattle Aquarium is accessible by car and public transit.
-Our in-depth guide will help you reach the destination and find convenient parking without any hassle.
+Our in-depth guide will help you reach your destination and find convenient parking without any hassle.
 You don’t need SpotHero or SpotAngels to pre-book parking at the Seattle Aquarium because we’ll help you get a free spot.
 Keep reading to discover the admission prices, relevant visitor parking information, and public transport lines that stop in the vicinity.

 The Aquarium sits at the following address at Seattle’s Waterfront: 1483 Alaskan Way, Pier 59, Seattle, WA 98101-2015.